Sturgis Charter Public School

 School sponsored field trips are considered an integral portion of the curriculum and all eligible students are expected to attend.
 The Principal reserves the right to review all students’ academic and disciplinary records.
 In cases where there are concerns, the Principal may deny a student participation on a trip.
 If cost associated with a particular trip is an issue, the student or family should speak with the teacher or member of the administration.

 Students who have not completed work due to absences or other extenuating circumstances as determined by the teacher and/or Principal will be given a period of time that is equal to the number of days absent plus three school days to make up the work.
 Teachers will determine the deadline for submitting the work and will inform the student.
-If the make up period falls at the end of a quarter, then the student may be given an “I” on the report card.
+If the make-up period falls at the end of a quarter, then the student may be given an “I” on the report card.
 If a student does not turn in a required course assessment, he or she may be given an Incomplete in the course until which time the assessment is completed and turned in.
-This may apply to course assigned Internal Assessments as well as exams.
+This may apply to courses assigned Internal Assessments as well as exams.

 Failure and Make-up Policy